WallaTeam/Wallapet/README.md

 # Official site
 You can check our official site in http://wallapet.com.
-Also yo can view our repository pages in http://piraces.github.io/Wallapet.
+Also you can view our repository pages in http://piraces.github.io/Wallapet.

 # Technologies
 The following technologies are being used in the development of Wallapet: